-April 2022
+April 2023

-The Mid-Atlantic Fishery Management Council's (Council) Atlantic Surfclam and Ocean Quahog (SCOQ) Advisory Panel (AP) met via webinar on April 19, 2022 to review the Fishery Information Documents and develop the following Fishery Performance Report.
+The Mid-Atlantic Fishery Management Council's (Council) Atlantic Surfclam and Ocean Quahog (SCOQ) Advisory Panel (AP) met via webinar on April 13, 2023, to review the Fishery Information Documents and develop the following Fishery Performance Report (FPR).
 The primary purpose of this report is to contextualize catch histories for the Scientific and Statistical Committee (SSC) and Council by providing information about fishing effort, market trends, environmental changes, and other factors.
 A series of trigger questions listed below were posed to the AP to generate discussion of observations in these fisheries.
-Please note: Advisor comments described below are not necessarily consensus or majority statements; in those cases, the differences in opinions are noted.
+Please note: Advisor comments described below are not necessarily consensus or majority statements; in those cases, differences in opinions may be noted.

-Advisory Panel members present: Thomas Dameron, Peter deFur, Peter Himchak, David O'Neill, Samuel Martin, Jeffrey Pike, Monte Rome, Guy Simmons, and David Wallace.
+Advisory Panel members present: Thomas Dameron, Peter Himchak, David O'Neill, Samuel Martin, Jeffrey Pike, Monte Rome, Joe Myers, and David Wallace.

-Others present: Jessica Coakley and José Montañez (Council staff), Doug Potts (GARFO), Peter Hughes (Council member), Wendy Gabriel and Ed Houde (SSC Members), and Emily Roberts, Peter Kendall, and K. Whitmore.
+Others present: Jessica Coakley and José Montañez (Council staff), Doug Potts (GARFO), Ed Houde (SSC Member), Matthew Moraller, Ron Larsen, and Will Shoup.